-171. It is also important to acknowledge that the introduction of Welsh legislation on MUP will be achieved prior to the UK exiting the EU in 2019.
+215. Subject to the will of the Assembly, it is proposed that the Bill will be passed prior to the UK exiting the EU in 2019.
 Following this, powers to reform the alcohol duty regime will rest with the UK Government.
 At this point, it is not yet known whether the UK Government would reform alcohol tax and duty as a public health measure.
-Action must be taken now to address existing levels of harmful and hazardous drinking in Wales and reduce the number of preventable and avoidable deaths caused by the excessive consumption of alcohol.
+Action must be taken now to address existing levels of hazardous and harmful drinking in Wales and reduce the number of preventable and avoidable deaths caused by the excessive consumption of alcohol.